She circled the number on the form, nodded, and handed it to me.

 “Pervasive Developmental Delay–Not Otherwise Specified”

 PDD-NOS.
 My son has an Autism Spectrum Disorder.
-We suspected it, always figured he was somewhere on the Spectrum.
+We suspected it, and always figured he was somewhere on the Spectrum.
+Now we have confirmation.

 Relief this time.
 This “new” diagnosis was such a tremendous relief, even though we already KNEW he was not mentally retarded, it was just this wonderful confirmation.
 It gave us hope that he will be able to grow up and be successful.